thenumbernine/symmath-lua/README.contents.md

 * symmath.set.Null = This is a set that contains nothing.
 * symmath.set.Complex
 * symmath.set.RealInterval = This is a single interval on the (extended) Real number line, inclusive or exclusive of its endpoints.
-* symmath.set.RealDomain = This is a union of multiple RealIntervals.
-Maybe I should change the name to RealSubset?
+* symmath.set.RealSubset = This is a union of multiple RealIntervals.
 * symmath.set.Integer
 * symmath.set.EvenInteger
 * symmath.set.OddInteger